 • Very quickly see the most basic aspects of fertility charting

-• Be able to start charting your fertility signs
+• Be able to start charting your own fertility signs

 Major Points in this Lesson: